TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-tables-devhowto.md

 If you are having troubles changing throughput using the .NET SDK, make sure to update it to the latest version [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet)

 Solution:
-* Sample code to change the throughput in table api using .net sdk [Easier APIs for scaling throughput](https://azure.microsoft.com/blog/new-for-developers-azure-cosmos-db-net-sdk-v3-now-available/).
+* Sample code to change the throughput in table api using .NET SDK [Easier APIs for scaling throughput](https://azure.microsoft.com/blog/new-for-developers-azure-cosmos-db-net-sdk-v3-now-available/).